Libby Bischof Ph.D.

 Prof. Bischof has received fellowship support for her research and publications from the Georgia O’Keeffe Museum and Research Center for American Modernism, the Beinecke Library at Yale University, the Center for Creative Photography, the Peter E. Palmquist Foundation for Historical Photographic Research and the Maine Women Writers Collection.
 She recently curated an exhibit about the late-nineteenth and early-twentieth-century Maine photographer Chansonetta Stanley Emmons at the University of New England.
 She has also recently published articles in The History Teacher and The Maine Policy Review.

 In addition to her teaching and research interests, Professor Bischof enjoys working with local K-12 teachers and students and frequently collaborates with the Maine Humanities Council.
 She is an avid reader, photographer, and letter writer and loves exploring Maine.
 She is also a postcard nerd--follow her postcard adventures on Instagram: @themainepostcardproject.
-She resides in Gorham with her husband Steve and her son Gus.
+She resides in Gorham with her husband Steve and her son Gus and daughter Katie.

 Nineteenth century social and cultural history, particularly the history of Maine and the history of photography; fellowship and collaboration among late-nineteenth and early-twentieth century artists and writers; modernism; turn-of-the-century American women writers